Republicans face wave of House retirements

 Trump goes all in on Lewandowski in New Hampshire - NYT: “…Mr. Trump is now going even further in his attempt to reshape the G.O.P. in his image.
 He is nudging one of his most controversial lieutenants to run for the Senate in one of the few states where his party has a chance to pick up a seat in 2020.
 At an arena rally in Manchester, N.H., last month, Mr. Trump said Mr. [Corey] Lewandowski was ‘fantastic’ … Yet Mr. Lewandowski’s prospective bid has unsettled an array of powerful New Hampshire Republicans, including Gov. Christopher T. Sununu, who are not keen on elevating a political operative-turned-Washington consultant as their Senate standard-bearer.
 The possibility of Trumpism taking even deeper root here, perhaps even changing the nature of the party, has set off a broader conversation over Republican identity in a state that carries great symbolic importance as the home to the first presidential primary.”

-First Dem drops out of Colorado Senate race after Hickenlooper's entry -Politico: “Mike Johnston ended his Senate campaign in Colorado on Tuesday, becoming the first Democrat to leave the race after former Gov. John Hickenlooper launched his campaign last month.
+First Dem drops out of Colorado Senate race after Hickenlooper's entry - Politico: “Mike Johnston ended his Senate campaign in Colorado on Tuesday, becoming the first Democrat to leave the race after former Gov. John Hickenlooper launched his campaign last month.
 Johnston, a former state senator who also ran for governor last year, was the first well-known Democrat to enter the race against GOP Sen. Cory Gardner in January and led the field in fundraising through the first two quarters of this year.
 His campaign had more than $2.6 million on hand as of June 30, more than double any of his opponents.
 But he said Hickenlooper's entrance as a candidate would have altered his campaign in a negative way. … Colorado is a must-win state for Democrats to have any path back to the Senate majority.”

 BRITISH POLITICS KNOCKED INTO A COCKED HAT